Prisoners of Geography. Ten maps that tell you everything you need to know about global politics. Tim Marshall. 2015. 319 pp.

 Africa, the world’s second-largest continent—three times the size of the United States—is a land of striking diversity in climate, culture, and geography.
 Yet, for millennia, its vast regions remained isolated from one another and the outside world.
 The Sahara Desert acted as a formidable barrier, limiting the exchange of ideas, technology, and trade between sub-Saharan Africa and the Mediterranean.
 Even today, maps often fail to convey the continent’s sheer scale and complexity.

 The Sahel, derived from the Arabic sahil (meaning “coast”), is a transitional zone between the Sahara and the more fertile lands to the south.
-However, much of Africa’s terrain—jungles, swamps, deserts, and steep plateaus—is ill-suited for large-scale agriculture or livestock herding.
-The continent’s rivers, such as the Congo and the Nile, are often non-navigable due to abrupt drops and rapids, further complicating transportation and economic integration.
+However, much of Africa’s terrain—jungles, swamps, deserts, and steep plateaus—is ill-suited for large-scale agriculture or livestock herding, but instead home of a virulent set of diseases, complicated by crowded living conditions and poor health-care infrastructure.
+Continent’s rivers also pose a problem, as they begin in highland and descend in abrupt drops that thwart navigation, such as the Congo and the Nile, and even worse, they don’t connect, further complicating transportation and economic integration.

 European colonial powers drew arbitrary borders during the 19th century, ignoring ethnic, linguistic, and geographical realities.
 This legacy has fueled persistent ethnic conflicts and political instability.
 One of the most glaring examples is the Democratic Republic of the Congo (DRC), a vast, resource-rich nation that should never have been forcibly unified.
 Home to over 200 ethnic groups and hundreds of languages, the DRC has been plagued by violence since the late 1990s, with an estimated six million deaths in what has been called "Africa’s World War."

-The DRC’s instability is exacerbated by its immense mineral wealth, particularly in the eastern region of Katanga, where cobalt, copper, gold, and diamonds abound.
+The DRC’s instability is exacerbated by its immense mineral wealth, particularly in the eastern region of Katanga, where cobalt, copper, diamonds, gold, silver, zinc, coal, manganese, and other minerals abound.
 Despite this wealth, the country ranks near the bottom of the United Nations’ Human Development Index (186 out of 187).
-The DRC’s borders, drawn by European powers, encompass nine neighboring countries, further complicating regional dynamics.
+Bordered by nine countries, Congo wars are also known as “Africa’s world war.”

 Water Wars: The Nile and Egypt’s Existential Threat